Django Programming Language: Empowering Web Development with Efficiency and Simplicity

 hashed_password = make_password(password)

-function securely hashes the password, ensuring that even if the database is compromised, the original password cannot be easily obtained.
+In the above example, the make_password function securely hashes the password, ensuring that even if the database is compromised, the original password cannot be easily obtained.

 Once your Django application is ready, you need to deploy it to a production environment.
 Django supports various deployment options, including traditional server setups, containerization with Docker, and cloud platforms like Heroku and AWS.
 It's crucial to consider factors like scalability, security, and performance optimizations during the deployment process.